 Our commitment goes beyond our walls and we strongly advocate for increased diversity in the world of finance.
-Our actions include sponsoring events and scholarships dedicated to women in scientific fields and actively developing more diverse talent pools.
-We have joined the UN's Women Empowerment Principles and apply their expert guidance to achieve full gender equality within our firm.
+We have notably joined the UN's Women Empowerment Principles and apply their expert guidance to achieve full gender equality within our firm.